ViciousWoman/BlackWolf8383/README.md

 It also has three choices of activities and a suggestion area if the user comes up with something that isn't mentioned.

 ### Existing Features

+- Header h1 Streams name - Exists on every page.
+- Header Navigation Bar - Exist on every page and allows the user to easily navigate all the pages.
+-
+-